 There are so many meals that are naturally gluten free or just require really small tweaks to make them that way.

-Take yourself back to the basics, meat, veggies, potatoes, etc. There are so many meals you can make with the most basic types of food.
-Steak and potatoes anyone?
+Take yourself back to the basics, protein, veggies, potatoes, etc. There are so many meals you can make with the most basic types of food.

 It will take you some time to get used to eating this way, so find a handful of super simple, naturally gluten free meals that you can make while you are figuring out the more complicated recipes or diving into gluten free baking.